Agent Roles

 • "jobs" to run only the jobs role.

-• "pipelines" to run only the pipelines role.
+• "pipelines" to run only the pipelines role (only applicable if using the Managed Data Pipelines product).

 • "proxy-consume,jobs" runs the jobs role and the proxy-consume role.